 Contact support if you have any questions about the above restrictions.

-Step 1 — Backing up your domain's data
+Step 1 — Back up your domain's data

 If you wish to move the hosting for a domain to a new account, you must first backup all necessary files.
 This includes web server files, databases, and email.